privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

   // Bid price corresponding to an ad. float bid = 6;

-  // Nonce decrypted by the SellerFrontEnd and sent back to the client. string nonce = 7;
+  // Nonce sent back to the client as received in encrypted ProtectedAudienceInput. string nonce = 7;

   // Boolean to indicate that there is no remarketing winner from the auction.